What are Bots?

 - Regularly update your Windows: To avoid botnet infections, you should always keep your system updated via automatic windows update.
 This will help you to keep your device free from virus.

 - Third-party installation: Try to prevent freeware download websites as they generally install bundled of software with any installer or stub file.

-Install antivirus: An antivirus software like the one of Comodo will help in efficient virus removal and provide excellent virus protection that will help prevent bot attacks.
+Install antivirus: An antivirus software like the one of Comodo will help in efficient best virus removal and provide excellent virus protection that will help prevent bot attacks.